Infocyte/rules/README.md

 ## API Reference
-Rules are processed against the data collected by the endpoint.
+Rules are processed against the data collected by the endpoint but is flexible enough to work on any arbitrary json-formatted documents that are fed into it.
 All data types contain a `type` field and any collection involving files that reside on disk will have properties like `path`, `md5`, `sha1`, `sha256`, etc.

 ### Basics